tcmulder/all-the-things/all-the-things/README.md

 == Changelog ==

+= 1.0.1 =

+-   Refactor code to make adjustments easier (via constants at the top of the main plugin file).

 = 1.0.0 =

 -   Officially added repo for plugin (though I've been using this already for years).